lc-studios-mc/scp-dystopia-v1-restoration/README.md

 I've made several attempts to remake the SCP: Dystopia addon but none has achieved the goal of full restoration.

-With my experiences from [SCP: Dystopia Redefined](https://mcpedl.com/scp-dystopia-redefined/) and [recent alpha iterations](https://github.com/lc-studios-mc/scp-dystopia), I can say that focusing on adding new *polished* features while restoring old features, is quite difficult for me.
+With my experiences from [SCP: Dystopia Redefined](https://mcpedl.com/scp-dystopia-redefined/) and [recent alpha iterations](https://github.com/lc-studios-mc/scp-dystopia), I can say that focusing on restoring old features while adding new *polished* features, is quite difficult.

 ## The Goal